oilyquack/Spotify-Dashboard/README.md

 - You are free to use any technologies covered so far.
 You are welcome to try new technologies you find interesting.
 - Keep it simple.
 Aim to get the basic functionality working on day one.
 You can then extend it on days two and three.
-- Use pen and paper to draw a diagram of the layout before starting to code.
+- Use pen and paper to draw a diagram of the webpage layout before starting to code.
+Have a think about what components you will need in advance.
 - Think about how to organise your data in advance
 - Make sure your app is responsive
 - Commit frequently